krzema12/kotlin-python/python/README.md

 It will generate various reports and summaries:
 * `box-tests-report.tsv` - for each test, some useful info are produced, in particular about the reason why it failed
+* `failed-tests.txt` - one failed test per line.
+It provides much less data, but it's still useful because it gives a cleaner diff comparing to `box-tests-report.tsv` when something changes.
+E.g. when the failure reason changes, this file won't be affected for a given test - all that matters is that it still fails

 ### Test stats